Dynatrace/ace-box/user-skel/repos/hot-im/exercises/02-lab/README.md

 You can leverage the different filters available on the Problems page (*Observe and explore* > *Problems*), the Services Portal (if you have an ongoing ACE Services Engagement) or custom dashboards to define your consolidation strategy.

-> TO DO: add Nacho's plotly dashboards showing the number of Dynatrace Problems per selectable tag, per event type and per range of duration
+> TO DO: Nacho to sort the number of problems by decreasing number

 <div align="center">
 <img width="900" src="img/problems-per-tag.png">